-And is the fon of Tarman fallen; the youth with the breast of show! the first in the chace of the hill; the soe of the sons of the ocean! - Duchommar, thou art gloomy indeed; cruel is thy arm to me. - But give me that sword, son of Mugruch; I love the blood of Cadmor.
+And is the son of Tarman fallen; the youth with the breast of snow! the sirst in the chace of the hill; the soe of the sons of the ocean!-Duchommar, thou art gloomy indeed; cruel is thy arm to me.-But give me that sword, son of Mugruch; I love the blood of Cadmor.

-[HE gives her the fword, with which she instantly stabs him.]
+[He gives her the sword, with which she instantly stabs him.]